JimLynchCodes/Titanium-Lambda/README.md

 ## Unit Tests

+The unit tests are meant to test functions in isolation, mocking all side effects (in this case, the axios requests).

-If you don't haev mocha installed global, please do that first:
+If you don't have mocha installed global, please do that first:
 `npm i -g mocha`

 Then you can run the units tests like so: